nilearn/nilearn/doc/building_blocks/searchlight.rst

 problem*.
-It is therefore recommended to correct the p-values to take into account the multiple tests. *Bonferroni correction* consists of multiplying the p-values by the number of tests (while making sure the p-values stay smaller than 1).
+It is therefore recommended to correct the p-values to take into account the multiple tests. *Bonferroni correction* consists of multiplying the p-values by the number of tests (while making sure the p-values remain smaller than 1).
 Thus, we control the occurrence of one false detection *at most*, the so-called *family-wise error control*.
 A similar control can be performed when performing a permutation test:
 For each permutation, only the maximum value of the F-statistic across